Tumi Moshobane

-Itumeleng Robinson Moshobane (born 17 September 1994), known as Tumi Moshobane, is a South African soccer player who plays as a midfielder for San Diego Loyal in the USL Championship.
+Itumeleng Robinson Moshobane (born 17 September 1994), known as Tumi Moshobane, is a South African professional soccer player who plays as a midfielder for Charlotte Independence in the USL League One.

 Career

 College

 On 31 August 2015, Moshobane debuted for NJCAA side Kankakee Cavaliers.
 In 2016, he moved to Olivet Nazarene University.
 Having been redshirted for the 2016 NAIA season, he earned honourable mentions for the 2017 and 2018 NAIA Men's Soccer All-America teams.

+Professional

+Moshobane signed his first professional contract with USL League One's Lansing Ignite and was named to the 2019 USL League One All-League First Team.
+Moshobane moved to USL Championship club San Diego Loyal in 2023, re-signing with San Diego in December 2021.

+The Loyal folded following the 2023 USL Championship season and Moshobane signed for El Paso Locomotive on 13 December 2023.

+On 9 July 2025, Moshobane joined USL League One side Charlotte Independence.